 Help prevent people from contacting your child

-Block contacts for your child
+Block contacts for your child on the services below

 When you block someone on Allo, your child won't get messages from them.